MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 - Azure Virtual WAN and its subresources (virtual hubs and gateways)
 - Azure firewalls
 - Firewall policies
-- Azure Private Domain Name System (DNS) zones
+- Azure private domain name system (DNS) zones

 The `connectivity` subscription has the tag `BusinessUnit` with the value `platform`.